department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/s-dvi/premium-rates.md

 **To calculate your premium rate:**

-Multiply the amount of your insurance per (divided by) $1000 by the rate for your age and plan type.
-Here's how would calculate your premium payment if you're 29 years old and want to buy $10,000 of 5 year level term insurance:
+Multiply the amount of your insurance per (divided by) $1000 by the rate for your age and how many times a year you want to pay.

+Here's how you would calculate your premium payment if you're 29 years old and want to buy $10,000 of 5 year level term insurance:

 **Note:** You'll save money if you pay more of your life insurance premium up front.